 Continuation Assistance Demonstration Program for Entertainment Industry Employees

-The program has a 12 month lifetime maximum on premium assistance.
-Applicants who are accepted into this program shall receive assistance equal to fifty percent of their COBRA/continuation premiums for a lifetime total of up to 12 months.
+Applicants who are accepted into this program can receive assistance equal to 50% of their COBRA/continuation premiums.
 Applicants cannot receive more than 12 months of premium assistance in a lifetime.

 To participate in this program, you must meet all of the following requirements: